 How Could It Impact A Charge If The Violation Is Alleged To Have Occurred On Federal Land?

 If a fish or wildlife violation occurs on federal land, the impact of the charge will depend upon the type of federal land or property.
 For example, fishing beyond three miles from the shoreline in the ocean could result in a federal charge, while a hunting or fishing violation on federal land could also result in a federal citation.
 Federal violations would be charged in federal district court in the locality in which you are cited.

 The federal Lacey Act indicates that if somebody violates a fish or wildlife law in California and carries the fish or wildlife across state lines, charges can be filed in federal court.

 The Interstate Wildlife Violator Compact, which is composed of 48 member states, specifies that if someone’s hunting or fishing rights and privileges are suspended or revoked in one state, the other states have reciprocity.
 In turn, they will suspend that person’s ability to take fish or wildlife from their state.
-That’s a consideration that many of my clients have.
-They want to know how that’s going to affect their ability to hunt or fish in California as well as other states, such as the ability to hunt in Colorado in the winter or Alaska in the summer to participate in hunting or fishing activities.
+Many clients want to know how a fish or wildlife violation is going to affect their ability to hunt or fish in California as well as other states, such as the ability to hunt in Colorado in the winter or Alaska in the summer to participate in hunting or fishing activities.

 What Are Some Potential Defenses To Fish And Wildlife Violations?
 If I Didn’t Know I Was Breaking Any Rules Or Laws, Could I Really Be Charged?